Victor-Rosa/Victor-Rosa/README.md

 - 🏫 I study information system at the Fluminense Federal University.
- - 💻 I have a great passion for user interface effects, animations and the creation of intuitive and dynamic user experiences.
+ - 💻 I have a great passion for data and its power to change scenarios

 ##### WHERE TO FIND ME: